CyberSecurity010110/DragonLaasersight/README.md

 # This version is free, a contribution to the open source community which has given me so much, however, I have made a much more detailed version with,
      A pulsing breathing effect effect, a rainbow color changinging effect, 2 dozen crosshairs that have the same options as the dot and are seperately configured so if you wanted a rainbow color changing crosshair and red see thru pulsing dot of different sizes for example, its doable.
 I can also likly add any features requested.
-     If you want this enhanced version, pm me at privesec010110@gmail.com or jedidragonsurfer@gmail.com
+     If you want this enhanced version, or otherwise customized one, pm me at privesec010110@gmail.com or jedidragonsurfer@gmail.com or here, my facebook account or my linkedin.
+Both are listed here on my homepage.

 # Installation